-Julia and Dave got married at the Byron Colby Barn in Greyslake in September.
-It rained so hard the night of the rehearsal that it took me three hours to drive from the city to the rehearsal at Dave’s parents house in Crystal Lake.
+Julia + Dave’s wedding at Byron Colby Barn in Grayslake in September was the most impressive DIY wedding you’ll ever see.
+First, it rained so hard the night of the rehearsal that it took me three hours to drive from the city to the rehearsal at Dave’s parents house in Crystal Lake.
 It was not looking good for their outdoor ceremony at the barn.

 Let me pause this recap for a moment to just say that Julia is likely one of the craftiest brides I have ever met.

 These two made SO MANY things for their wedding, even I (who considers myself pretty crafty) was in shock.
 Yes she made the escort cards, relabeled the water bottles, made the luminaries, made votive holders to be hung from ribbon around the barn, covered books for the centerpieces, thrifted silver pieces for the centerpieces, made the table numbers and made the favors and packaging.
 BUT, my friends, (this is a big ol’ BUT) she also: made the glorious flower wall backdrop for the ceremony, made the invitations, programs and menus, made all of the boutonnieres, sewed table runners for all of the tables, sewed chair covers for all. of. the. chairs. (there were 100), arranged all of the flowers for the centerpieces and bouquets.
 I am exhausted just typing all of that and I know there were other things that I can’t find the finger strength to type.
 She puts crafters like me to shame.
 SHAME.
 End pause.